 - It is recommended to use natural light for pet photography.
 Flash bursts can scare animals and can also result in a red-eye effect.

-- Prefer shooting outdoors for best results.
+- Prefer shooting outdoors for the best results.
 If you are shooting indoors, ensure that the room is well-lit.
 You can also use a strobe or an off-camera flash for additional lighting.

 - Choose a simple background to get a flattering photo.